kalyangupta12/NITS-Hacks7.0/README.md

 # 📊 Excelitest: Automated Test Creation Platform

 **Excelitest** revolutionizes test creation for educators and trainers by transforming Excel files into dynamic, interactive MCQ quizzes.
 It automates grading, provides instant feedback, and offers customization options that simplify the test-taking experience.
-Built during the *Game of Codes Hackathon* organized by CCSA, Excelitest proudly won *2nd place* in a state-level competition in Assam.

 ---

 ## 🚀 Live Demo